 - have trouble sleeping

 Mostly, these feelings of distress will gradually calm down in the weeks after the trauma.

 In a small proportion of us, however, these disturbing memories and feelings stay.
 They can start to affect how we go about our everyday activities.
 They may develop into acute stress disorder (ASD) or post-traumatic stress disorder (PTSD).

 Traumatic events can trigger depression or an anxiety disorder, and not necessarily PTSD.
 PTSD is a complex condition and there are a number of factors that ultimately affect whether someone will develop PTSD.

 While we don’t know for sure, evidence suggests that many people who have been through a traumatic event have post-traumatic stress reactions in the first few weeks after the event but for most, these feelings fade in time.

 The majority of people who are exposed to a traumatic event do not develop PTSD.

 PTSD after September 11

-Studies of Manhattan residents after the September 11 attacks the prevalence of of 'probable PTSD' was around 7.5%.
-Six months after, the rate had dropped to 0.6%, which is closer to the normal rate in general society.
+Studies looking at PTSD rates in Manhattan residents after the September 11 attacks found that the prevalence of 'probable PTSD' was around 7.5%.
+Six months later, the rate had dropped to 0.6%, which is closer to the normal rate in general society.

 We can experience more than one mental health issue at the same time.
 This is called a ‘co-condition’ or ‘comorbidity’.
 For example, someone with PTSD may have generalised anxiety disorder or depression at the same time.